Deepak2607/Edgistify-Assignment/README.md

- 1. A Platform where a User,
+ 1. A Platform where a user,
     - can register and log in.
     - can create a post.
 Other users can view & like that post and can comment on that post also.
     - can't access the **posts** page without signing in.